Umpriel/viewview/README.md

 The main viewshed algorithm is another repo https://github.com/tombh/total-viewsheds

-The raw elevation data is currently from (October 2025) https://www.viewfinderpanoramas.org/Coverage%20map%20viewfinderpanoramas_org3.htm Other sources of data are available, notably via AWS's https://registry.opendata.aws/terrain-tiles, but as far as I can tell viewfinderpanoramas.org offers a cleaned version, removing noisy data and filling in voids with other sources.
+The raw elevation data is, as of writing (October 2025), from https://www.viewfinderpanoramas.org/Coverage%20map%20viewfinderpanoramas_org3.htm Other sources of data are available, notably via AWS's https://registry.opendata.aws/terrain-tiles, but as far as I can tell viewfinderpanoramas.org offers a cleaned version, removing noisy data and filling in voids with other sources.

 ## Packer

+I wrote an in-depth blog post about the Packer https://tombh.co.uk/packing-world-lines-of-sight

 ![Map of all the longest line of sight tiles in the world](/assets/world_packed.webp)